Alaska-ITS/angular-interview-exercise/README.md

 * Please check in early and check in often.
 We'd like to use your git history to see your process.
 * Please do not check your API key in and push it to source control.

-## API Key Generation

-Candidates can ignore this part, these instructions are for the people giving the interview.

-A prerequisite for giving this exercise out is to generate an API key for the candidate to use.

-1. Open the QA Gateway (APIM). _Not_ production.
-1. Look for the INTERVIEW product
-1. Add a new subscription

-Your profile page will now have an API key that can be shared with the candidate.
-Cancel this key after the interview loop is complete.